How to differentiate accomplishment, leadership and teamwork stories

 LEADERSHIP BEHAVIOUR

-Effective leaders are versatile in being able to move around the grid according to the situation, so there is no one right style.
-However, we tend to have a preferred style, and in applying Situational Leadership you need to know which one is for you.
+Effective leaders are versatile and can move around the grid according to the situation, so there is no one right style.
+However, we tend to have a preferred style, and in applying Situational Leadership, you need to know which one is for you.

 DEVELOPMENT LEVEL